Ferrari flat-12 engine

 The Ferrari flat-12 engine family is a series of flat-12 DOHC petrol engines produced by Ferrari from 1964 to 1996.
 The first racing Ferrari flat-12, the Mauro Forghieri-designed Tipo 207, was introduced in the Ferrari 1512 F1 car in 1964.
 Later flat-12 racing engines were used in Ferrari Formula One and sports racing cars from 1968 until 1980, including the 212 E Montagna, 312 B series, 312 PB and 312 T series.
-The roadgoing flat-12 engines were introduced with the 365 GT4 BB and were produced in various versions until the end of F512M production in 1996.
+The roadgoing flat-12 engines were introduced with the 365 GT4 BB and were produced in various versions until the end of F512 M production in 1996.

 Configuration and nomenclature

 Difference between two example flat 6 cylinder engines: 180° V on the left, boxer on the right.
 Ferrari flat-12s follow the configuration on the left.

 Ferrari flat-12 engines have two banks of 6 cylinders oriented at 180 degrees from each other in a horizontally opposed or "flat" layout.
 This layout was first utilized in a Ferrari engine by engineer Mauro Forghieri in the 1964 Ferrari 1512 Formula One racing car, which was the first flat-12 car of any type to race.
 Ferrari had previously only manufactured engines with V or straight cylinder layouts.
 The flat-12 engine was initially developed for use in Ferrari racing cars because the shape of the engine resulted in a lower center of gravity, which improved various handling dynamics.
 In the later 312 B and 312 T F1 cars, the low height of the flat-12 was aerodynamically advantageous, as it allowed additional airflow to reach the rear spoiler.

 All Ferrari flat-12 engines have a crankshaft design where each pair of opposing connecting rods use the same crank pin, a trait shared with earlier Ferrari V12 engines.
 This distinguishes this engine design from a boxer engine.
 According to engine designer Forghieri:

 “Please, don’t call it boxer.
 Technically, it is correct to say that this engine is a flat-12, or has 12 cylinders with the heads at a vee angle of 180°.
 The difference between this engine and a true ‘boxer’ is that on the Ferrari engine the corresponding connecting rods of each bank are coupled on the same crankpin, so the two pistons move in the same direction, whereas in a true boxer engine (for example the flat-six Porsche engine) the pistons move in opposite directions.”